strodriguez0128-cyber/CL4R1T4S/guides/wsl-react-npm.md

    ```bash
    node -p "require('./package.json').scripts"
    ```
-   Ensure there is a `"test": "react-scripts test"` entry.
+   Ensure there is a `"test": "react-scripts test"` entry (add it with `npm set-script test "react-scripts test"` if it is missing).
 2. Discover tests:
    ```bash
    find src -name '*.test.js' -o -name '*.spec.js'